 Our WordPress hosting plans include AccelerateWP as standard.
 If you are already on a plan and want to get it running, the AccelerateWP setup guide in our knowledge base walks you through enabling it.

-If you have questions about which caching setup is right for your site, get in touch with the team and we can point you in the right direction.
+If you have questions about which caching setup is right for your site, ask the team and we can point you in the right direction.